Argon fluoride laser: Applications

+Photolithography

-The most widespread industrial application of ArF excimer lasers has been in deep-ultraviolet photolithography for the manufacturing of microelectronic devices (i.e., semiconductor integrated circuits or “chips”).
-From the early 1960s through the mid-1980s, Hg-Xe lamps were used for lithography at 436, 405 and 365 nm wavelengths.
-However, with the semiconductor industry’s need for both finer resolution (for denser and faster chips) and higher production throughput (for lower costs), the lamp-based lithography tools were no longer able to meet the industry’s requirements.
+The most widespread industrial application of ArF excimer lasers has been in deep-ultraviolet photolithography for the manufacturing of microelectronic devices (i.e., semiconductor integrated circuits or "chips").
+From the early 1960s through the mid-1980s, Hg-Xe lamps were used for lithography at 436, 405, and 365 nm wavelengths.
+However, with the semiconductor industry's need for both finer resolution (for denser and faster chips) and higher production throughput (for lower costs), the lamp-based lithography tools were no longer able to meet the industry's requirements.

-This challenge was overcome when in a pioneering development in 1982, deep-UV excimer laser lithography was invented and demonstrated at IBM by K. Jain.
+This challenge was overcome when, in a pioneering development in 1982, deep-UV excimer laser lithography was invented and demonstrated at IBM by K. Jain.
 With advances made in equipment technology in the following two decades, semiconductor electronic devices fabricated using excimer laser lithography reached $400 billion in annual production.
-As a result, excimer laser lithography (with both ArF and KrF lasers) has been a crucial factor in the continued advance of the so-called Moore’s law.
+As a result, excimer laser lithography (with both ArF and KrF lasers) has been a crucial factor in the continued advance of Moore's law.

+Eye surgery

 The UV light from an ArF laser is well absorbed by biological matter and organic compounds.
 Rather than burning or cutting material, the ArF laser dissociates the molecular bonds of the surface tissue, which disintegrates into the air in a tightly controlled manner through ablation rather than burning.
-Thus the ArF and other excimer lasers have the useful property that they can remove exceptionally fine layers of surface material with almost no heating or change to the remainder of the material which is left intact.
-These properties make such lasers well suited to precision micromachining organic materials (including certain polymers and plastics), and especially delicate surgeries such as eye surgery (e.g., LASIK, LASEK).
+Thus the ArF and other excimer lasers have the useful property that they can remove exceptionally fine layers of surface material with almost no heating or change to the remainder of the material, which is left intact.
+These properties make such lasers well-suited to the precision micromachining of organic materials (including certain polymers and plastics), and especially delicate surgeries such as eye surgery (e.g., LASIK, LASEK).

+Surface micromachining

 Recently, through the use of a novel diffractive diffuse system composed of two microlens arrays, surface micromachining by ArF laser on fused silica has been performed with submicrometer accuracy.

+Fusion power

-In 2021, the United States Naval Research Laboratory began work on an ArF for use in Inertial confinement fusion, providing up to 16% energy efficiency.
+In 2021, the United States Naval Research Laboratory began work on an ArF for use in inertial confinement fusion, providing up to 16% energy efficiency.

+LaserFusionX is developing a direct-drive fusion power prototype using argon-fluoride lasers.
+As of 2024, their focus was on building an implosion facility to design and test lasers capable of sufficiently rapid firing rates, using solid-state pulse power.

 Safety

-The light emitted by the ArF is invisible to the human eye, so additional safety precautions are necessary when working with this laser to avoid stray beams.
+The light emitted by the ArF laser is invisible to the human eye, so additional safety precautions are necessary when working with this laser to avoid stray beams.
 Gloves are needed to protect flesh from its potentially carcinogenic properties, and UV goggles are needed to protect the eyes.